-- He is tax-resident in the same country in which the property is located; or
+- They are tax-resident in the same country in which the property is located; or

-- He has spent at least 90 midnights in that property (or across all properties where the individual has multiple properties in a country in which they are not tax resident) in that tax year – the “90 day rule”.
+- They have spent at least 90 midnights in that property (or across all properties where the individual has multiple properties in a country in which they are not tax resident) in that tax year – the “90 day rule”.

 For married couples and civil partnerships, occupation of a residence by one spouse or partner will be regarded as occupation by the other.